Logging Integrations

 metadata:

-name: kubearchive-config
+name: kubearchive-logging

 data: